NeutrinoCorp/quark/README.md

 Like HTTP, Quark defines a set of headers for each Event and decodes/encodes them by default.

-These headers may contain useful metadata from the current Broker, Consumer and provider (e.g. an Apache Kafka Offset or Partition).
+These headers may contain useful metadata from the current Broker, Consumer, provider (e.g. an Apache Kafka Offset or Partition) and/or Message (CloudEvents attributes).

 Moreover, Quark lets developers read or manipulate these headers.
 Thus, modified headers will be published when EventWriter's Write methods are called.